Translate

 It’s weird but even if a god doesn’t exist, we still need one.
 And I’m fully prepared to explain why.
 I know and love lots of god fearing folks, and lots of ethical atheists.
 This has nothing to do with either, but I do believe it could save us all.

-I’d like to address what lies at the core of almost every problem I can think of: judgement.
+I’d like to address what lies at the core of almost every problem I can think of: The problem underneath all of it is our tendency toward judgement.

 First off, we have to judge.
 I get that.
 We have a plethora of input we must sift through and decipher as important or not.
 We cannot pay attention to everything we sense.
 We must judge just to survive.